envisioning/vocab/vocab/vanishing-gradient.md

 ---
 category: CORE, ARCH
+generality:
+- 0.85
+- 0.825
+- 0.8
+- 0.78
+- 0.73
+- 0.725
+- 0.7
 slug: vanishing-gradient
 summary: Phenomenon in neural networks where gradients of the network's parameters become very small, effectively preventing the weights from changing their values during training.
 title: Vanishing Gradient
 ---